osg-htc/virtual-school-pilot-2020/docs/materials/osg/ex4-hardware-diffs.md

 status: testing
 ---

-dHTC Exercise 4: Hardware Differences in the OSG
+Grid Exercise 4: Hardware Differences in the OSG
 ================================================

 The goal of this exercise is to compare hardware differences between our local cluster (CHTC here at UW–Madison) and an